 The #5MinCPDPlan has been developed by @LeadingLearner & @TeacherToolkit to help schools maximise the impact of their CPD.

 INSET days and CPD sessions shouldn’t just be a random selection of events but a series of focussed, prioritised and effective opportunities for the school, teams and individuals.
-Set the context for the day or session by considering the school’s improvement plan.
-What professional development will staff require to help them be even more effective in their teaching or role?
-Are there changes at a national or local level that you need or want to incorporate into the day?
+The days need to be part of a coherent overall professional development programme , on a particular issue, that is cumulative and varied over time; that is the learning will be theoretical, practised and reflected on to allow further improvement.
+Set the context for the day or session by considering the overall CPD programme.
+What professional development and learning will staff require to help them be even more effective in their teaching or role?
+What research or advancements in cognitive science, for example, are you seeking to share and implement?
 Is there any feedback from staff or student voice that may shape what happens?

 Stick-ability – The Key Learning